Decentralized Algorithms for Wasserstein Barycenters: Non-Strongly Convex Optimization Problem

 In this section, we study the SAA approach for non-strongly convex problem \eqref{eq:gener_risk_min_nonconv}.
 We regularize this problem by 1-strongly convex w.r.t. $x$ penalty function $r(x,x^1)$ in the $\ell_2$-norm

 and we prove that the sample sizes in the SA and the SAA approaches will be equal up to logarithmic terms.
 The empirical counterpart of problem \eqref{def:gener_reg_prob} is

 Let us define $ \hat x_\lm = \arg\min\limits_{x\in X} \hat{F}_{\lm}(x)$.
-The next lemma proves the statement from \cite{shalev2009stochastic} on boundness of the population sub-optimality in terms of the square root of empirical sub-optimality. \begin{lemma} Let $f(x,\xi)$ be convex and $M$-Lipschitz continuous w.r.t $\ell_2$-norm.
-Then for any $x \in X$ with probability at least $ 1-\delta$ the following holds
+The next lemma proves the statement from \cite{shalev2009stochastic} on boundness of the population sub-optimality in terms of the square root of empirical sub-optimality. \begin{lemma} Let $f(x,\xi)$ be convex and $M$-Lipschitz continuous w.r.t. $x$ in the $\ell_2$-norm.
+Let $r(x,x^1)$ be 1-strongly convex and $M_r$-Lipschitz continuous w.r.t. $x$ in the $\ell_2$-norm.
+Then for any $x \in X$ with probability at least $ 1-\beta$ the following holds